jedi-academy/learn-4711/data/labs/lab02.md

 #Lab #2 - Collaborative Workflow
-COMP4711 - BCIT - Fall 2016
+COMP4711 - BCIT - Winter 2017

-**Edit: I added a new section, explaining the synching of repos in more detail.**

 ##Lab Goals

 Last week, you setup your development environment.
 This week, building on that experience, you will be practicing collaborative workflow.

-I have setup a starter repository for you to work from, and this lab will walk you through setting up a collaborative team and getting underway.
+I have setup a **[starter repository](https://github.com/jedi-academy/starter-quotes)** for you to work from, and this lab will walk you through setting up a collaborative team and getting underway.

 ##Lab Teams